silver-zepp/simulator-se/README.md

 1. Download and install the current version of Simulator from [our website](https://upload-cdn.huami.com/zeppos/simulator/download/simulator_1.2.4.dmg)
    (you can skip this step if you already have it installed)
 2. Extract the contents of one of the archives from the [Releases](../../releases) page, overwriting the contents.
-* by default, on windows, the Simulator is installed under `Applications/simulator`
+* by default, on mac, the Simulator is installed under `Applications/simulator`
 3. Run the Simulator and install all the necessary Emulators.
-4. Finally, run the `simfw-patcher-mac` and follow the instructions.
+4. Finally, run the `simfw-patcher-mac` that is located next to the `Contents` folder and follow the instructions.
 5. Done!
 You should be able to run the Simulator without `sudo` and without `TUN/TAP` adapter.

 ![](./assets/mac/sim-mac-1.png)